 Advanced: Radio Ambulante – new NPR Spanish podcast

 One of the best books for intermediate learners is Breaking out of Beginner’s Spanish.
 I’ve gone back to this one over and over.
 It’s more based on Spanish spoken in Mexico.

 And a great list of kids’ shows for all levels from a site called Spanish Mama.

-I taught high school level English learners and used to recommend to my students to get out and talk to as many people as possible.
-The students who learned the most quickly were the ones who had after school jobs – they were paid to learn English!
-Also, don’t underestimate the benefit of watching TV – use google translate as you sit there and pause to check word meaning!
+I taught high school level English learners, and the students who learned the most quickly were the ones who had after school jobs.
+Also, don’t underestimate the benefit of watching TV – use google translate as you sit there and pause to check word meaning.
 Again, focus on the first 1000 words, don’t worry so much about spelling or grammar rules – they’re tough in English.
-Learn to speak and comprehend first!
+Learn to speak and comprehend first.

 I can’t leave this page without sharing an interesting post from Eclectic Homeschooling” “Teaching a Foreign Language When You Don’t Speak It“.
 Remember, with the internet, the days of needing a local language class are gone.